-Use the ectool command setDatabaseConfiguration to change the database configuration from a command line.
+You use the ectool setDatabaseConfiguration command to change the database configuration from the command line.

 1. Determine if your database is SQL Server.
-The type of user authentication utilized by the database impacts the syntax of the setDatabaseConfiguration command you use in this procedure.
+The type of user authentication used by the database impacts the syntax of the setDatabaseConfiguration command that you use in this procedure.